 - No side references among end users.
 End-user modules must be independent of one another.

 - No circular references between the foundation and core layers.

-Architecture Dashboard also performs a runtime performance analysis to display the most relevant and urgent cases for improvement, effectively helping address runtime performance issues.
+AI Mentor System also performs a runtime performance analysis to display the most relevant and urgent cases for improvement, effectively helping address runtime performance issues.